Careers at the TEC

 This exemption also enables the TEC to refrain from using contractors who engage in political activity that undermines the integrity of the Commission.

-TEC political neutrality policy - contractors [PDF, 72KB]
+TEC political neutrality declaration form - contractors [PDF, 72KB]